 - I Just Want to Be Normal: Nick desperately searches for a way to become a normal, visible person again.
 Even after he learns that it's impossible, he does his best to make it so that he can live as normal of a life as possible.

 - Invisible Stomach, Visible Food: Applies to Nick.
 In the movie, there are several scenes in which Nick chews gum, drinks liquid, or otherwise ingests food and we see it hovering in air.
 In fact, the first time he notices is when looks in a mirror and sees food digesting in his stomach.
 We hear the sound of vomiting and the food arches into the air and off-screen.
 He ends up switching to an all-clear foods diet so that he can't see the half-eaten food in his stomach, justifying it to the clerks he orders it from by saying his doctor has advised him to avoid food coloring.
 Later, as he attempts to hide from the Big Bad, he refuses to eat so that he remains invisible.

-- Invisible Streaker: Averted-Nick has one outfit that was rendered invisible along with him, so he can wear that when he wants to remain invisible.
-This lead to a funny moment as it takes time for him to learn how to put his arms through sleeves of an invisible jacket.
+- Invisible Streaker: Notably averted.
+Because Nick was made invisible by a gamma beam-type Freak Lab Accident, both he and everything he was wearing at the time are rendered invisible, so as long as he's wearing his original outfit, he can get around invisibly while fully clothed.
+This leads to a funny moment as it takes time for him to learn how to put his arms through sleeves of an invisible jacket.